bazelbuild/bazel/site/en/run/bazelrc.md

     This flag is optional but can also be specified multiple times.

-    `/dev/null` indicates that all further `--low_priority_bazelrc`s will be ignored, which is useful to disable the search for a user rc file, such as in release builds.
+    `/dev/null` indicates that all further `--low_priority_bazelrc`s will be ignored, which is useful to disable the search for user-supplied low-priority rc files, such as in release builds.

     For example: